NewStrangeWorlds/FastChem/README.md

 Besides the actual FastChem model, we provide a C++ stand-alone version in the *model_src* folder that allows to calculate the equilibrium chemistry for a given temperature-pressure structure.
 This stand-alone version can be adapted further to perform also more sophisticated calculations.
 In addition to the C++ stand-alone version, we also provide the Python interface PyFastChem.

+# Notes on Apple-based computers #

+Newer Apple computers contain an ARM-based processor (a.k.a.
+Apple Silicon, Mx), which is not compatible with the x86 architecture used by many other Linux and Windows machines.
+This ARM processor has no hardware support for quadruple-precision numbers that are used in FastChem.
+Consequently, FastChem will run only with double precision on these computers, which will cause convergence issues at lower temperatures.
+Since this is a hardware limitation of the Apple Silicon chip, there is no way to change this behavior within FastChem.

 # PyFastChem #

 FastChem includes the Python interface, PyFastChem, that allows to run the C++ code as a normal Python module.
 PyFastChem is also available as a PyPy package and can easily be installed via pip.
 We provide several examples that show how to call FastChem from within a Python script, including the possibility to, for example, iterate over different metallicity values or C/O ratios or how to compute chemical compositions with condensation.
 The Python examples can be found in the *python* directory.